Rossland Court House

 Dates of Construction: started in 1898, completed in 1901

-Architect: John J. Honeyman, built by James Lawn, and the Provincial Department of Public Works
+Architect: John J. Honeyman.
+Built by James Lawn and the Provincial Department of Public Works

-Mr. John J. Honeyman, a Scot who made his home in Rossland, was the architect who designed the Rossland Court House.
-Honeyman borrowed a few features from Francis Rattenbury’s Nanaimo Court House, which is noted in the following quote: “The front facades of both are dominated by symmetrical corner towers topped with pyramidal roofs.
-Honeyman extended this feature by adding an additional tower at the rear of his design, thereby giving a curious fortress-like appearance to the building” (Mills,161).
+John J. Honeyman, a Scot who made his home in Rossland, was the architect who designed the Rossland Courthouse.
+Honeyman borrowed a few features from Francis Rattenbury’s Nanaimo Courthouse.
+The Canadian Inventory of Historic Buildings noted, “the front facades of both are dominated by symmetrical corner towers topped with pyramidal roofs.
+Honeyman extended this feature by adding an additional tower at the rear of his design, thereby giving a curious fortress-like appearance to the building.”

-The court room is demonstrative of the exquisite woodwork which is found throughout the building.
-The following excerpt from the Rossland Miner described what the court room would look like after its completion: “[The Court Room] is finished with half open timber roof, the hammer beam truss being used with matched cedar laid diagonally and in panels — the roof principals being filled in with simple tracery in cedar.
-The heavy square moulded balusters in front of the public gallery, the high wainscot in paneled cedar with surmounting cornice carried to the height of the doors, the heavy scroll work over the doors, remind one somewhat of Tudor or Elizabethan days and harmonize with the solemnity and dignity of a court of justice” (Rossland Miner, July 28, 1898).
+“[The Court room] is finished with half open timber roof, the hammer beam truss being used with matched cedar laid diagonally and in panels — the roof principals being filled in with simple tracery in cedar.
+The heavy square moulded balusters in front of the public gallery, the high wainscot in panelled cedar with surmounting cornice carried to the height of the doors, the heavy scroll work over the doors, remind one somewhat of Tudor or Elizabethan days and harmonize with the solemnity and dignity of a court of justice.”

-The most impressive attraction to the court room is the 9’ x 15’ stained glass window.
-The Rossland Miner also provided a detailed description of the stained glass window: “In the central compartment are the arms of British Columbia which are guarded by a cariboo and a mountain sheep.
-The center of the shield is occupied by the Union Jack, over which is the rising sun.
+“In the central compartment are the arms of British Columbia which are guarded by a caribou and a mountain sheep.
+The centre of the shield is occupied by the Union Jack, over which is the rising sun.
 This is surmounted by a coronetted helmet over which is a crowned lion.
-Below is the scroll “Splendor Sine Ossasu”.
+Below is the scroll “Splendor Sine Ossasu.”
 Flanking this blazon are the arms of Matthew Bailey Begbie, the first Chief Justice of British Columbia, and of Sir James Douglas.
-The whole will be rendered in colour and with the mid-day sun shining through, should look particularly well over the canopied seat of justice” (Rossland Miner, September 22, 1900).
+The whole will be rendered in colour and with the mid-day sun shining through, should look particularly well over the canopied seat of justice.”

 Contribute your own memories/experiences of the Rossland Court House: